JustinRodneyblessup/-Justin-.github.io-fifo_sync/README.md

   ---

 ## Synchronous FIFO (Single-Clock FIFO) --- RTL Explanation
+This module implements a parameterized synchronous FIFO (First-In-First-Out) buffer using a single clock domain.
+It supports independent read/write enables, full/empty detection, and configurable data width and depth.
 ### Overview
 This module implements a parameterized synchronous FIFO (First-In-First-Out) buffer using a single clock domain.
 It supports independent read/write enables, full/empty detection, and configurable data width and depth.